f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 # Ansible Role: bigiq_as3_device_disaster_recovery

-Performs a series of steps needed to move all AS3 application services from a unreachable BIG-IP that was a member of an **Active-Standby HA pair** in BIG-IQ.
+Performs a series of steps needed to move all AS3 application services from BIG-IP device which needed a RMA (Return Merchandise Authorization).

-This role is meant to use in the context of an RMA (Return Merchandise Authorization).
+The role is supporting RMA device that was a member of an **Active-Standby HA pair** or **Standalone** in BIG-IQ.

-This role is relevant when the device which needs to be replace was the target of the AS3 deployments.
+The role is relevant when the RMA device was the **target of AS3 deployments**.

+Steps executed by the role:
+1. Backup AS3 declarations from RMA device
+2. Delete the AS3 application services on BIG-IQ dashboard (apps won't be deleted on the BIG-IP but only on BIG-IQ)
+3. Re-deploy the AS3 application services on the new target device (no service impact)

+Actions to perform before or after the role is used (depending on when the RMA device was replaced):
+- Once the AS3 application services have been re-deployed to the ``new_as3_target``, you can now remove the RMA device (``current_as3_target``) from BIG-IQ (remove all services first).
+- Once ``current_as3_target`` is removed from BIG-IQ, you can add it back after the device has been replaced and USC backup restored.
+- Make sure you add it to the existing BIG-IP cluster in BIG-IQ if this device was part of a Active-Standby HA pair.

+Note the Analytics history on BIG-IQ for this device won't be lost.

 ## Role Variables